AlbertGromek/TechnicalExercise/README.md

 There will be error messages received for when the rate limit is exceeded or the ClientId is not Authorised.
 (Or no API key is provided)

-Not providing city and country will result in a 400 error.
+Not providing city will result in a 400 error.

+## Testing

+To run tests for the Backend, right click on the WeatherData.Tests project in Visual Studio and click Run Tests.

+To run tests on the Frontend, run ```npm test``` from the Frontend folder.